gottacatchenall/ms_sampling_effort/manuscript.md

 form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling as cooccurence is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling---cooccurrence is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.